mrocklin/blog/_posts/work/2018-01-27-write-dumb-code.md

 However when working with a team to solve problems in the world the situation is reversed.
 Now we strive to solve problems with code that is as simple as possible.
-By solving our problem simply, then other junior programmers can extend our solution it to solve other problems.
-Simple code enables use by others and boosts our impact.
+When we solve a problem simply we enable junior programmers to extend our solution to solve other problems.
+Simple code enables others and boosts our impact.
 We demonstrate our value by solving hard problems with only basic techniques.

 *Look!
 I replaced this recursive function with a for loop and it still does everything that we need it to.
 I know it's not as clever, but I noticed that